GRANTS & SCHOLARSHIPS

 Deadline: June 15

-Since the program's inception in 1997, mini-grants totaling $473,000 have provided enriching classroom experiences for over 600 teachers and thousands of students.
+Since the program's inception in 1998, mini-grants totaling upwards of $560,518 have provided over 705 teachers and thousands of students an enriching classroom experience.

-In 2019, close to 70 teachers in Lubbock and the surrounding South Plains school districts requested mini-grants, and over half of them received the funds requested.
-This program is funded exclusively through local private donations and granted out more than $40,000 in mini-grants to teachers in 2019.
+35 teachers in Lubbock and the surrounding South Plains school districts received mini-grants for the 2022-2023 school year.
+This program is funded exclusively through local private donations and granted out more than $34,707 in mini-grants to teachers in 2022.

 Click on the following links to obtain an application form and sample materials that are intended to assist you in submitting your proposal:

 Every day teachers are faced with keeping children interested and challenged with few resources beyond basic curriculum.
 Limited school budgets often cannot support the creative ideas and enriching material teachers want to bring to their classrooms to meet student needs.
 We recognize that students come from diverse backgrounds, have different learning styles, and can benefit from creative learning opportunities and a deeper grounding in course material.
 The Mini-Grants for Teachers program brings together the resources of regional funders who have an interest in K-12 education.
 By working together, we are impacting the ability of educators to create meaningful learning experiences for children throughout the South Plains area.

 All South Plains region kindergarten through grade 12 teachers from public schools and non-public schools recognized by the Texas Private School Accreditation Commission (TEPSAC) and the Commissioner of Education will be eligible to apply.
 Only one grant will be awarded per individual per year.

 The typical grant award is in the $500 – $1,500 range.
 Depending on the project, the maximum may exceed $1,500.